mckib2/scikit-glpk/README.rst

 To use the GLPK installation, either provide the location of the shared library to the function, i.e. `glpk(..., libpath='path/to/libglpk.so')` or set the environment variable `GLPK_LIB_PATH=path/to/libglpk.so`.
 The wrappers have nothing to wrap if they don't know where to find the library.

+If you already have `Octave <https://www.gnu.org/software/octave/>`_ installed, note that GLPK is bundled with the installation, so you can find `libglpk.[so|dll]` in the `bin` directory and do not have to install it from source as above.

 Background
 ----------